vvelazquezc/PHP-Employee-management/README.md

 ## Starting 🚀

-_First you need to have a local copy of the repository, for this you have to start your IDE and in the console copy the next command:_
+_First you need to make a local copy of the repository, for this you have to start your IDE and in the console copy the next command:_

 ```
 git clone https://github.com/vvelazquezc/PHP-Employee-management.git